Education at Lifelong Learning in Health Care Contexts

 Lifelong Learning in Health Care Contexts (LLiHCC) is engaged in teaching at all educational levels – bachelor, master and doctoral – and in teacher training/faculty development both at Karolinska Institutet and elsewhere.

-We are involved in teaching the Psychometrics and Individual Differences course in the psychology programme at KI.
-We also teach at the Scandinavian College of Naprapathic Manual Medicine.
+We are involved in teaching in KI's Division of Physiotherapy and at the Scandinavian College of Naprapathic Manual Medicine.

 At the doctoral level we are involved in a variety of courses offered to PhD students at KI, including for example courses on scientific communication in different contexts.
-We are also responsible for the Introduction to Medical Education Research course.
+We are also responsible for the Introduction to Medical Education Research course and courses in teaching and learning..

 Terese Stenfors is also a member of the steering group for the Doctoral programme in Health Care Science.
 We have several PhD students in our team and co-supervise students at other departments and universities.